Family

 This approach suits couples who want the family gathering without any ceremony format.
 It also works well when one partner's family has traveled from abroad and the priority is time together rather than a structured event.

 Cost is determined by the restaurant and the number of guests.
-As a rough range for a private dining experience with 15 to 30 people at a mid-tier Korean restaurant: 2,000,000 to 6,000,000 KRW total, depending on menu and location.
+A private dinner for 15 to 30 people at a mid-tier Korean restaurant runs from modest to substantial depending on the menu and location, so confirm the per-head price when you reserve.

 The marriage report (혼인신고) at the district office is still the required legal step regardless of what you do for the gathering.